Azad77/Azad77/README.md

 [![Donate Badge](https://img.shields.io/badge/Donate-Buy%20me%20a%20coffee-yellowgreen.svg)](https://www.buymeacoffee.com/AzadRasul)

-I am an Assistant Professor of **Remote Sensing** in the Department of Geography at the [Soran University](https://www.soran.edu.iq/).
-My research interests are remote sensing, Geographic Information Science (GIS), climate and environmental change.
-More specifically, I am interested in applying R and Python Programming, geospatial big data, and cloud computing (e.g., [Google Earth Engine](https://earthengine.google.com/)) to study climate, environmental, and Land use land cover change.
-I am an open science advocate.
+Driven by a passion for understanding global and local environmental issues, I bring over 16 years of experience in remote sensing, GIS, and programming to my research and teaching.
+I hold a PhD in Geography from University of Leicester and have published over 50 peer-reviewed articles in journals like The Lancet and The Lancet Infectious Diseases.

+At Soran University](https://www.soran.edu.iq/), I serve as an Assistant Professor, specializing in teaching and mentoring students in remote sensing and GIS.
+Additionally, I collaborate on research with the Global Burden of Disease at IHME (UW).
+I hold certifications in forest mapping and air pollution monitoring from NASA.
+Moreover, I instruct e-learning courses in Python and R programming.
 More information about my research and teaching can be found on my [Google Scholar Profile](https://scholar.google.com/citations?user=E6b98RcAAAAJ&hl=en&authuser=1) and [my blog](https://smartrs.hashnode.dev/).

 ---